drdv/git-dag-integration-tests/README.md

 # git-dag-integration-tests

-A tmp repo to store integration test references for git-dag
+Store integration test references for git-dag.
+This is a temporary hack.